borvelt/redux-peach/ReadMe.md

 ### Store
 This class where you should make and instance for your application and then configure it with your rootState, middlewares and enhancers.

-### ActionCreator
+### Action
+You should create action for your application an then dispatch, ofcurse you need to add listener for your action, every thing about actions is in Action class.

-This will create an Action for your application we have two type of actions, ActionCreator return action function and types of actions.
+We have two type of actions and some sub actions:
   * Regular actions

-    Regular actions contains two type of action, [onSucceed, onFailed]
+    Regular actions contains two sub actions, [actionName_SUCCEED, actioName_FAILED]

   * Async actions

-      Async actions contains four type of action, [onStarted, onSucceed, onEnded, onFailed]
+      Async actions contains four sub actions, [actioName_STARTED, actioName_onSucceed, actioName_onEnded, actioName_onFailed]

-### ActionHandler
-In ActionHandler options we write the action name as same as we defined in ActionCreator and we send some functions like [onStarted, onSucceed, onEnded, onFailed] as object and all of this function will dispatch on time.

-### Actions
+#### Handle Actions
-ActionCreator and ActionHandler both of this operations is under Actions class.
-Actions class perform all operation about actions.

-### ActionSelector
-ActionSelector use to get the action with actionName.
+According to your action type (async flag) some sub actions will dispatch that you can handle by some function like this: sub action[actionName_SUCCEED] -> dispatch -> will handle with onSucceed function

+  sub action[actionName_FAILED] -> dispatch -> will handle with onFailed function

+#### Handle Pre defined actions
+Some libraries has their own actions, you can handle them by create new action with same name and catch them with `.onHappened(x => x)` method.

 ## Getting Started
 ```bash